 I believe the Big Bang Theory because is the closest thing we got to matching our present observations…NOT because I BELIEVE the Big Bang Theory.
 I feel gravity every day, and I don’t need science to believe it exists.
 I know the difference between metal and water.
 I don’t need science to appreciate the difference.
 Science is required to understand space.
 Science is also necessary to comprehend how our heart beats, but science isn’t unattainable to enjoy what our heartbeat gives us.
 Likewise, science isn’t needed to enjoy our home, the space beyond our atmosphere, starting with our Solar System.

 Our Majestic Universe?

 But what do I mean by appreciation?
 Does this mean you should be in awe of our grand and beautiful universe?
 Most lovers of stars and planets believe so.
 There are problems with this approach.
 For starters, it frames the universe as a far away, unattainable, inaccessible place.
 It’s similar to the woman on the cover of a Glamour magazine whose primary purpose is to look unattainable.

-Most of us know or don’t care how “majestic” the universe is because it makes us feel small and insignificant.
+Most of us don’t know or don’t care how “majestic” the universe is because it makes us feel small and insignificant.
 I’d rather take a selfy, get 200 likes and feel like I am the universe.
-Or we rather are one of the guys giving our Facebook friend her hundreds of likes as opposed to looking at some random woman on a magazine cover.
+Or maybe I am one of the guys giving my Facebook friend one of her hundreds of likes as opposed to looking at some random woman on a magazine cover.
 At least with the Facebook girl, we got a chance, we can slide in the DM, they are accessible.
 Social media has made our world smaller an accessible.
 Yet, space remains foreign, hard to do, and inaccessible.